Skip to content

 Note

-If you have multiple subscribers configured with the same Group and have also set the GroupConcurrent value for them, only the first configured value will take effect.
+If you have multiple subscribers configured with the same Group and have also set the GroupConcurrent value for them, the degree of parallelism is the sum of the values in the group.

 This setting applies only to new messages; retried messages are not subject to the concurrency limit.

-The CapOptions is used to store configuration information.
-By default they have default values, sometimes you may need to customize them.
+The CapOptions class is used to store configuration information.
+By default, all options have default values.
+Sometimes you may need to customize them.

 DefaultGroupName